ryanavella/wide/readme.md

 ## Scope

-This packge is intended for efficient and fast computations.
+This package is intended for efficient and fast computations.
 There are no plans to support applications which require constant-time cryptographic security.

 ## Contributions